← All companies

 Total fully-diluted shares280Mlow

-Implied share price (latest primary)$55medium
+Implied share price (illustrative only)~$27low

 Primary equity type grantedRSUhigh